rockphotog/stuff/README.md

 # stuff
-Small stuff under work for sharing
+Snippets, small stuff under work for sharing or not.
+Content may have copyright/license.
+At your own risk.